GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

                 <td>
                     <span>
-                        1 - After given admin access, the user should be able to feel the effetcs within 5 seconds at the users management page
+                        1 - After given admin access, the user should be able to access the users management page after 5 seconds
                     </span>
                     <br>
                     <span>
-                        1 - After removed the admin access, the user should not be able to access the users management page
+                        1 - After removed the admin access, the user should not be able to access the users management page after 5 seconds
                     </span>
                 </td>
                 <td>
                     <ol>
                         <li>After given admin access, the user should be able
-                            to feel the effetcs within 5 seconds at the users management page</li>
+                            to access the users management page after 5 seconds</li>
                         <li>After removed the admin access, the user should not
-                            be able to access the users management page
+                            be able to access the users management page after 5 seconds
                         </li>
                     </ol>
                 </td>